kagehq/flowscope/README.md

 Find issues in **10 seconds** instead of **5 minutes of scrolling**.

+> **🆕 Now available as an embeddable SDK!** Add Chrome DevTools Network tab directly to your app—no proxy needed.
+[Jump to Embedded SDK →](#-new-embeddable-client-sdk)

 ## Why FlowScope?

 Terminal logging is the default, but it's painful: